MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - ✅ 150px card
  - ✅ bold tk
  - ✅ top bar shadow in detail
- send request from chat
+ - send request from chat
- Available Status not in search detail page send request and chat button
+ - ✅ Available Status not in search detail page

- send request page
- tuition style
+ - Notifications on menu need to resize and align properly (from teacher's)
- location of student edit
+ - ✅ send request and chat button send request page tuition style location of student can be edited edit
  Description to notes
- Booked slot will be disabled
+ - ✅ Booked slot will be disabled
- no hourly rate
+ - no hourly rate

- Chat page
+ - ✅ Chat page
  send request
+ delete useless images from AWS
+ - A teacher can block a student or a student can block a teacher
+ - AI Detects mobile number and social media links
+ - ✅ Prebook slot disabled

 ### Sequelize problems